Tjin A Djie family

 The Tjin A Djie family is a family from the country of Suriname.
 It is one of the earliest Chinese Surinamese families, having arrived in Suriname in 1866.
 The descendants are known for their role as entrepreneurs and sporters.
 The family has been active at plantations for rice and vegetables.
-In the 20th and 21th descendants have been active in tennis and golf.
+In the 20th and 21st centuries, descendants have been active in tennis and golf.
 In the 2010s The annual Opa Leo Tjin A Djie Tennis Tournament is being sponsored by them.

 Branches of the family today can be found predominantly in Suriname, with members residing in North America and Europe, such as in the Netherlands.
 Their ancestor's full name was Tjin A Djie, but the root and base surname is Tjin.

 History

-Joseph Tjin A Djie (1835-1903)
+Joseph Tjin A Djie (1835–1903)

-Upon a family reunification program, Joseph Tjin A Djie (born 1835-1903) moved from Kwangtung, China, to Suriname on the ship Whirlwind.
+Upon a family reunification program, Joseph Tjin A Djie (1835–1903) moved from Kwangtung, China, to Suriname on the ship Whirlwind.
 He arrived in Suriname in 1866.
 In Suriname he began the development of a plantation that grew rice and various vegetables.
 On 15 March 1876 He obtained a license to begin opening grocery stores on a plantation in Mon Trésor.

-He married a Chinese woman and they had two sons named Eduard (Kon-Fat) (1871-1930), and Rudolf (A-Djie) (1880-1962).
+He married a Chinese woman and they had two sons named Eduard (Kon-Fat) (1871–1930), and Rudolf (A-Djie) (1880–1962).

-Eduard Alphons Tjin-Kon-Fat (1871-1930)
+Eduard Alphons Tjin-Kon-Fat (1871–1930)

 Eduard Alphons Tjin Kon Fat was a businessman who became wealthy through various proprietorships, retail and trade.
 He married Louise Nielo, the daughter of a wealthy business family.
 Together they started their business, known as Tjin Kon Fat - Nielo & Co.
 In 1899 a fire destroyed their business on Waterkant, but they were able to restart it again, using the Nielo family store at the Saramaccastraat.
 He later left his wife and her family in bankruptcy.